 The Big Island for me was all about volcanoes and incredible adventures; but you can also find plenty of amazing places to chill out and relax if you would prefer.
 If you are looking for the best travel experience in Hawaii then I think The Big Island is one of the best places to find this!
 The Big Island features so many possible activities from lava, caves, beaches and turtles.

-Here is our basic Big Island Hawaii itinerary and what we got up to.
+Here is our basic Big Island with kids itinerary and what we got up to.
 There is so much to see and do and it all depends on how much time you have and how active you would like to be.
 There are plenty of fun things to do on The Big Island.

 We started in Kona for 4 nights, headed to Volcano Village for 3 nights and finished in Hilo for 3 nights.